 Edinburgh UX monthly meetup — 2019

 This talk outlined the methodology and some key findings from our user research programme for the Learn Foundations project analysing students’ needs around accessing course materials digitally.
 I explained how we used multiple methods to come to a true understanding of what students need.
-It showed that while it is important to use quantitative approaches to build a robust solution that you can sell to your stakeholders, we must also use quantitative approaches to get a true understanding of what’s happening.
+It showed that while it is important to use quantitative approaches to build a robust solution that you can sell to your stakeholders, we must also use qualitative approaches to get a true understanding of what’s happening.

 How user experience research is shaping the changes to our virtual learning environment